acpopescu/codechecker/README.win64.md

 # NOTICE

-This is an experimental fork of Code Checker, made to build on Windows and provide a conda package.
-Does not support building the compilation db, or build logging.
+This is an experimental fork of Code Checker that builds a conda package on win64.
+Does not support build logging.

 This is provided as is and not suited for a production environment and it's WIP.